90 Forgiveness Journal Prompts to Help You Heal & Move On

 It can bring so much clarity.
 Besides, there’s something magical about seeing our feelings on paper; it makes them feel a little less overwhelming.

-So, I’ve put together some forgiveness prompts that can help guide you through this important work.
 Whether you’re struggling to forgive someone else or yourself, these forgiveness writing exercises will spark reflection and inspire growth.

 90 journal prompts for forgiveness

-30 journal prompts for self-forgiveness
+30 self forgiveness journal prompts

 - What is one mistake from your past that you need to forgive yourself for?